RocketCommunicationsInc/astro/packages/astro-uxds/_content/design-guidelines/glossary.md

 - [Data Visualization](/patterns/data-visualization) - The goal of Data Visualization is to make complex information accessible and easy to digest in a visual manner.
 - Default Action - The action that users would most likely want to execute in the window with focus.
-- [Dialog Box](/components/dialog-box) - A Dialog Box interrupts app processing to prompt a user to confirm an action or acknowledge a piece of information.
-It displays information along with a set of buttons allowing users to accept or cancel the actions presented within the Dialog Box.
+- [Dialog](/components/dialog) - A Dialog interrupts app processing to prompt a user to confirm an action or acknowledge a piece of information.
+It displays information along with a set of buttons allowing users to accept or cancel the actions presented within the Dialog.

 ### G